 Students who wish to enroll in graduate degree courses must be officially admitted to West Virginia University.
 Each program has specific requirements for admission so please review them carefully.

 K-12 educators who need to take a graduate level class for their certification hours can earn professional development credit through WVU Online and Extended Campus.
 These courses can be used for recertification (depending on state requirements) but do not count as graduate credit toward a degree program.
 Educators who seek a master's degree to enhance their skills and possible salary should explore the graduate degree page for options.
 Professional Development courses are designated with a "900" level course number (e.g. C&I 930; IDT 930; RDNG 930) The current list of professional development courses can be found here.
 For assistance, contact WVU Online and Extended Campus or call 1-800-253-2762.

 Once the term is over, a student's guest status is inactivated and the student cannot enroll again without reapplying to WVU either as a guest or as a regular student.

 Guest students are admitted as non-degree undergraduate students.
-The hours earned in this non-degree status may or may not count toward a degree program and students are encouraged to talk with their academic advisors.
+The hours earned in this non-degree status may or may not count toward a degree program and students are encouraged to talk with their academic advisers.

 Admission via the Guest Application/Registration form does not guarantee acceptance to WVU as an undergraduate or graduate student.
 However, guest students are encouraged to continue their studies at West Virginia University as an admitted student.
-The admission requirements to WVU can be found at: http://adm.wvu.edu/
+The admission requirements to WVU can be found at: admissions.wvu.edu.

 The amount of tuition and fees can be found on the WVU Online and Extended Campus Fee Schedule.
 The deadline for guest pass application is ten days prior to the start of the course.
-For questions about calculating tuition, contact Extended Learning via email at email@example.com
+For questions about calculating tuition, contact WVUOnline@mail.wvu.edu or call 1-800-253-2762.

-Mail the completed application along with payment to: Extended Learning, P.O.
-Box 6800, West Virginia University, Morgantown, WV 26506-6800 or fax to 304-293-4899.
+Mail the completed application along with payment to: WVU Online and Extended Campus, P.O.
+Box 6800, West Virginia University, Morgantown, WV 26506-6800 or fax to (304) 293-4899.